The Math Neighborhoods Schools Food & Drink Jobs Programs Plan My Visit

 Grades 6–12 · 6/10 GreatSchools · East Liberty

-Pittsburgh Promise: Every PPS graduate who meets requirements gets up to $40K for college.
+Pittsburgh Promise: Every PPS graduate who meets requirements gets up to $20K for college ($5K/year max × 4 years).
 This is a real, funded program.
-Not aspirational.
+Program ends for the class of 2028.
 12,000+ students have received $130M+ in scholarships since 2008.

 Where to eat (the real list)